open2c/bioframe/docs/guide-bedtools.md

 ```py
 overlap = bf.overlap(A, B, how='inner', suffixes=('_1','_2'), return_index=True)
 out = A.loc[overlap['index_1']]

 # Alternatively
 out = bf.overlap(A, B, how='inner')[A.columns]
 ```

-**Note:** The output dataframe of the former method will use the same pandas index as the input dataframe `A`, while the latter result (the join output) will have an integer range index.
+> **Note:** This gives one row per overlap and can contain duplicates.
+The output dataframe of the former method will use the same pandas index as the input dataframe `A`, while the latter result --- the join output --- will have an integer range index, like a pandas merge.

 ### Original entries from the second bed `-wb`